ZeeshanAli0101/ZeeshanAli0101/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...Software Engineering
-- 🌱 I’m currently learning ...php and Laravel
+- 🌱 I’m currently learning ...Mobile Development(Flutter)
-- 👯 I’m looking to collaborate on ...Python, php, Laravel
+- 👯 I’m looking to collaborate on ...Python
 - 🤔 I’m looking for help with ...
 Python
 - 💬 Ask me about ...AnyThing about Programming Languages
 - 📫 How to reach me: ...Gmail: zeeshanfarhad2494@gmail.com ,  Twitter (https://twitter.com/ZEESHAN51545600)